“I’d like to have the grilled salmon with sautéed mushrooms, without the mushrooms, please.”

 All mushrooms taste great.
 There isn’t a single type that anyone can point to and say, “Well, that tasted horrendous”… Except maybe the matsutake mushroom.
 Those are in a class of their own.
 One taste, and you’ll either really love them or completely hate them.
 There are no in-betweens there.

-That aside, here are the best dried mushrooms (in no particular order) you should try.
+That aside, here are the mushrooms (in no particular order) that tend to dry the best.

 Not everything good for you has to taste bad.
 After all, that’s what we’ve all been programmed to believe.